Want help with troubleshooting your wind turbine system?

 Check the status of the LED’s against the advice in the manuals.
 You can find manuals in this Support section.

 Marlec regulators work intelligently to multi-stage charge the batteries and keep them in good condition.
-Once the bulk/absorption charging regime brings the battery up to full charge (14.4V or 28.8V) the regulator adopts float mode to maintain the batteries at (13.8V or 27.6V) The turbine runs slowly as it trickle charges, prolonging battery life and minimising gassing.
+Once the bulk/absorption charging regime brings the battery up to full charge (14.4V or 28.8V) the regulator adopts regulating mode to maintain the batteries at (13.8V or 27.6V) In regulating mode the turbine runs slowly as it stops charging or is partially braked as it trickle charges, prolonging battery life and minimising gassing.

 Is the turbine actively self limiting?